 In many ways, Eugenio (pronounced you-JEN-yo) has played a critical role in the development of Ernest Vineyards.
 As wine director at Eos, a popular Wine Bar in the Cole Valley neighborhood of San Francisco, Eugenio introduced Todd to American pinot noir—a discovery that changed Todd’s life.
 Years later, the duo reconnected randomly at Jardiniere, where Eugenio was running the wine program; that time, Eugenio opened Todd’s mind to big, Burgundian reds.
 Finally, in 2013, Todd and Erin convinced Eugenio to join them at the winery of their dreams, and he’s been brand ambassador ever since.
 On a day-to-day basis, that means Eugenio is the face of the brand, meeting with customers to answer questions and selling wine directly to restaurants.
 The native of Brazil wouldn’t have it any other way.
 “Todd and Erin are examples of people who don’t stop until they achieve something special, and I’ve been taken by their commitment to excellence,” he says.
 “In that case, we all win.”

-Building a winery is a capital-intensive process.
-That’s why when Todd and Erin set out in 2012 to make the wines of their dreams, they chose to use a facility that already was built.
-That facility, Punchdown Cellars in Santa Rosa, specializes in custom crush, making wines for 40 different small-production wineries every year.
-Robert and his team work with every one of those wineries directly, which means they get to know each and every one of their clients.
-“What I love about Todd and Erin is that they demand perfection,” he says.
-“These are the type of people we want here.”
-Before opening Punchdown, Robert had a career as an engineer for HP/Agilent.
+Building a winery from scratch takes a village of experts.
+That’s why when Todd and Erin set out in 2015 to create a facility of their dreams with state-of-the-art production equipment and beautiful hospitality space, they chose Robert as their partner.
+Grand Cru Custom Crush in Windsor, which opened in 2017, is a shared facility and host to several different small-production wineries plus their daily visitors.
+Robert and his team work with every one of those wineries directly, which means they get to know each and every one of their clients, of which Ernest is one.
+Before opening Grand Cru, Robert had a career as an engineer for HP/Agilent.
 Now he’s engineering different kinds of projects—those to enjoy one sip at a time.

 Manager, Enterprise Vineyards